Does health insurance pay for varicose vein treatment?

-How is the Closure procedure different from vein stripping?
+How is the RFA different from vein stripping?

 Will the procedure require any anesthesia?

-The Closure procedure can be performed under local, regional, or general anesthesia.
+The vein treatment can be performed under local, regional, or general anesthesia.

-Is the Closure treatment covered by my insurance?
+Is the RFA (Closure) treatment covered by my insurance?

-Many insurance companies are paying for the Closure procedure in part or in full.
-Most insurance companies determine coverage for all treatments, including the Closure procedure, based on medical necessity.
+Many insurance companies are paying for the vein procedure in part or in full.
+Most insurance companies determine coverage for all treatments, including the radiofrequency ablation procedure, based on medical necessity.
 The VNUS Closure procedure has positive coverage policies with most major health insurers.
 Your physician can discuss your insurance coverage further at the time of consultation.

 What happens to the treated vein left behind in the leg?